 The saying goes, “a person is only as good as the tools they use.”
 A tool that’s right for the job doesn’t necessarily make it the tool you should be using.
-A house can be built with hammer and nails, but no builder in their right mind would arrive at a job with only those two items in their toolkit.
+A house can be built with a hammer and nails, but no builder in their right mind would arrive at a job with only those two items in their toolkit.
 The time it took to accomplish a project alone would easily overshadow the upfront “technology” savings.

 Having access to the right health information technologies (HIT) for the right jobs is a clear clinical workflow necessity.
 By analyzing the usability of tools like an electronic health record (EHR) system, providers can begin to make informed solution decisions that positively impact their physicians.

 Of course, care coordination and home construction are vastly different.
-Even so, in this example we see how the right tool will get the job done, but with limited usability even the right tool can turn a process on its head.
+Even so, in this example, we see how the right tool will get the job done, but with limited usability, even the right tool can turn a process on its head.

-When the Health Information Technology for Economic and Clinical Health (HITECH) Act listed the transition to EHRs as part of meaningful use compliance it was expected to cause disruption.
+When the Health Information Technology for Economic and Clinical Health (HITECH) Act listed the transition to EHRs as part of meaningful use compliance, it was expected to cause disruption.
 Over a decade later, some EHRs are still causing disruptions, specifically for clinicians who find they often disregard their workflows.